SocketDotTech/socket-docs/docs/fees.md

 ---
 id: fees
-title: Paying fees for transactions
+title: Pay for your onchain transactions
 ---

 Setting up fees is essential for your app to interact with both the EVMx and supported blockchains.
 There is only one type of fees you need to manage: onchain transaction sponsorship